Design, Business, Maori Studies, Engineering, Tourism, Media & Communication

 18 - 24

-- As a student at AUT, you have the opportunity to include an internship in your course of study.
+Students studying at AUT have the opportunity to include an internship in their course of study.
 The internship is approximately equivalent to two semester credits (30 AUT credit points) and is taken with two mainstream AUT courses.
-Placements are available in most fields, depending on your prior study and experience.
-You will spend 15 to 20 hours per week at your work placement and complete assignments related to your work placement.
+Placements are available in most fields, depending on students' prior study and experience.
+Students spend 15 to 20 hours per week at their work placement and complete assignments related to their work placement.
 For further information, see the study abroad internship section of the AUT website.

-- The study/intern combination program is an additional fee of $575 to the program price.
+- The study/intern combination program includes a $575 placement fee in addition to the program price.

 - Additional application materials and early deadlines apply to the study-internship option.

-- The transcript from AUT will reflect Credit Points for each course listed below.
+The transcript from the AUT University will reflect Credit Points for each course listed below.
 Please be in touch with your U.S. University regarding credit transfer for this program.

 Perform a General Search in the Course Catalog by typing in a keyword into the search bar.